apache/airflow/docs/apache-airflow-providers-asana/operators/asana.rst

 ^^^^^^^^^^^^^^^^^^

 Use the ``asana_conn_id`` argument to connect to your Asana account.
-Pass your personal access token (https://developers.asana.com/docs/personal-access-token) into the password parameter of the connection metadata.
+Pass your `personal access token <https://developers.asana.com/docs/personal-access-token>`_ into the password parameter of the connection metadata.

-The AsanaCreateTaskOperator minimally requires a task name.
-There are many other task parameters you can specify - a complete list is available here https://developers.asana.com/docs/create-a-task - through the `optional_task_parameters`.
-You must specify at least one of 'workspace', 'parent', or 'projects' in the `optional_task_parameters`.
+The AsanaCreateTaskOperator minimally requires the new task's name.
+There are many other `task attributes you can specify <https://developers.asana.com/docs/create-a-task>`_ through the ``optional_task_parameters``.
+You must specify at least one of 'workspace', 'parent', or 'projects' in the ``optional_task_parameters``.

-.. _howto/operator:AsanaCreateTaskOperator:
+.. _howto/operator:AsanaUpdateTaskOperator:

 AsanaUpdateTaskOperator
 =======================